 Common Sweet Pea Flower Colors

-Sweet pea is available in most colors of the floral rainbow.
+Sweetpea is available in almost any flower color of the floral rainbow.
 That includes:

 … and more.
 One color that isn’t available is yellow.
 The yellow sweet pea shares the fate of the blue rose.
 It still eludes cultivators to this day.

 Some florists address the problem by dying flowers.
 This process involves watering neutral-colored plants, like white or ivory, with a yellow solution.
-They will pull it up through their stems and it will enter the bloom, coloring it.
+The plants pull the solution up through their stems, and it enters the bloom, coloring it.

 The Cultural Significance of Sweet Pea Flowers